openedx/edx-documentation/en_us/shared/grading/grace_period.rst

   * Timed exams.
 For more information, see :ref:`Grant Learners More Time for a Timed Exam`.
   * Proctored exams.
-  * Open response assessments.
-For information about setting the response date for an ORA assignment, see :ref:`Specify Assignment Names and Dates <PA Specify Name and Dates>`.
+  * Open response assessments (unless the date configuration on the problem is set to use subsection due dates).
+For information about setting the response date for an ORA assignment, see :ref:`ORA Assignment Schedule <PA ORA Assignment Schedule>`.

 On the **Grading** page, under **Grading Rules & Policies**, enter a value in the **Grace Period on Deadline** field.
 Enter the value in ``HH:MM`` format.